emilsergiev/CaesarGuiApp/README.md

 - Windows users: Run the app by just double-clicking the Caesar.exe file -- lucky Windows users that's all you have to do :)

-- Linux users: You must have Java installed on your computer, which you can download from here: <https://java.com/en/download/>
+- Linux users: You must have Java installed on your computer, download from here: <https://java.com/en/download/>
 Open your command terminal, navigate to the folder where the Caesar.jar file is located and type: java -jar Caesar.jar

 - Mac users: I'm not sure but I assume it's as easy as the Windows users... but, you will have to run the .jar file instead of the .exe (I will get back on this soon)